internetofwater/geoconnex.us/namespaces/ref/pws/README.md

  - NJ
  - PA
  - TX

-Landing-content for everywhere else is based on the centroid of the state in which the water sysstem is.
+Landing-content for everywhere else is based on the Census Place boundary if EPA SDWIS sepcifies the "CITY SERVED" and this name could be matched to the U.S. Census Places.
+If no such match was available, the centroid of the state in which the water system is.

 The .gpkg source for the landing content is available [here.](https://www.hydroshare.org/resource/4a22e88e689949afa1cf71ae009eaf1b/data/contents/pws.gpkg)